An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Introduction

 \section{Introduction}

 One of the main challenges of current interferometers is the suppression of stray light (SL) to minimise noise due to possible re-coupling with the main beam to typically one order of magnitude below the target sensitivity of the interferometer.
 In particular, the SL inside the interferometer arms mainly originates from light scattered off the mirror surfaces, and also includes diffractive contributions and edge effects due to limiting apertures and the clipping of the main fundamental mode inside the cavity.
 The approach taken by Advanced Virgo~\cite{Acernese_2014} in the first three observation runs was to equip the interferometer with low-reflective, low-scattering baffles, either connected to ground in the vacuum tubes or suspended around the mirrors, to absorb this light.
-Although these baffles served their purpose, absorbing 99.5$\%$ of the SL, there was no real control or monitoring of where the SL went.
-In addition, Virgo main arms do not have active sensors in the vicinity of the test masses to assist in the pre-alignment of the interferometer.
-Altogether, this motivated the need for upgrading the experiment by installing instrumented baffles surrounding the test masses in time for O5~\cite{Virgo:2019juy} observation run.
+Although these baffles served their purpose to mitigate SL below the noise floor, there was no real control or monitoring of the SL distribution.
+In addition, Virgo interferometer arms do not have active sensors in the vicinity of the test masses to assist in the pre-alignment of the interferometer.
+Altogether, this motivated the need for upgrading the experiment by installing instrumented baffles surrounding the test masses in time for the O5 observation run~\cite{Virgo:2019juy}.

+In April 2021, a first instrumented baffle was installed surrounding the suspended mirror of the input mode cleaner (IMC) cavity at Virgo, to serve as a demonstrator of the technology designed to instrument the baffles in the interferometer arms in the near future.
+The IMC is a triangular cavity formed by two flat mirrors that form a dihedron and a suspended curved mirror, whose purpose is to stabilize the frequency of the laser~\cite{Acernese_2014}.
+A sketch of the interferometer is shown in Fig.~\ref{fig:VirgoSketch}.